KallosP/CSC_365_Group_Project/docs/concurrency.md

     S1->>DB: S1 increments the due date it read and updates it for task_id 1 S2->>DB: S2 reads task_id 1 and sees the due date is not set to today
 ```
 **Solution:** Avoid using multiple transactions for updating tasks based on existing values.
 In this example, the initial read by S1 can be executed in the update query by incrementing the due_date in the SQL statement.
+Alternatively, locking can be used for the row with task_id 1.